DaBaiHao/CatvsDog/README.md

 ## Changes
 #### 1. `tf.image.resize_image_with_crop_or_pad()`
 - **Location:** pre-process stage, the tutorial using the `tf.image.resize_image_with_crop_or_pad()` method to resize the trainning images.
-- **Problems:** This method is to resize the image by cut or add the black bar to resize the given images.
-Might influence the accurcy of the trainning performance
+- **Problems:** This method is to resize the image by cut or add the black bar to resize the given images from center.
+Might influence the accurcy of the trainning performance.
+For example the if one image is very large, the animals might cut only the body, from an animals body is hard to predict what animals is.
 - **Solution:** change the resize method to `tf.image.resize_images(image, [image_H, image_W], method=tf.image.ResizeMethod.BICUBIC)`.
 - **Benifit:** This method resize the images by bicubic interpolation and just Stretch the images